Yunnan Red Tea

 On order from the government several farmers started trying to produce black tea, and because the black tea made of the big leafs of Yunnan's semi-wild trees was completely different to any black tea on the market so far, much milder and sweeter, but also more "natural" in taste, Dianhong, "Yunnan Red", like all Chinese black teas called red for the colour of the liquid rather than of the leaves, became a hit in England.
 But this first gold rush with Yunnan's red tea only lasted for a brief period of time, as world war II started shortly after.
 Only recently, as China slowly opened up to the world again after the dark ages of Mao Zedong, these teas get more and more recognized in the world as well as in China.

 I spent several years looking for the perfect Dianhong, tried many different regions, many different cultivars, many different producers' attempts on making the best tea, failed several times trying to get my newest favourite Yunnan Red through chemical analysis, realized I could basicall only securely work with the even more rare organic certified Yunnan Reds - and one day, being guest to an artist in the middle Chinese city of Wuhan, my host served me a black tea that I fell in love with.
-It took me another year to finally meet the creator of these wonderful leaves, but he is now our supplier and a very good friend.
+It took me another year to finally meet the creator of these wonderful leaves, but he is now since many years our main supplier and a very good friend I went travelling with a lot, exploring Yunnan as well as Europe.

-Dan Ni is a professor for packaging design and, as son of a tea farmer's family, creates great tea out of leaves he buys on the farms every spring as his part time occupation.
-He started trading pu'er when he was around 16 years old, making his first black tea just a little bit later and now, 20 years later, he has tried working with tea leaves from over 50 different farms and cultivars, leave sizes, tree ages and techniques and became maybe the biggest living master of the craft of making Yunnan Red teas.
-He went to many other tea producing places including Japan, Taiwan and Fujian to learn the local traditions of making tea in these regions and knows the traditional as the traditional techniques and trade secrets of many of the best teas in the world.
+He, Dan Ni, is a professor for packaging design and, as son of a tea farmer's family, creates great tea out of leaves he buys on the farms every spring as his part time occupation.
+He started trading pu'er when he was around 16 years old, making his first black tea just a little bit later and now, 20 years later, he has tried working with tea leaves from over 50 different farms and cultivars, leave sizes, tree ages and techniques and became maybe the biggest living master of the craft of making Yunnan Red teas, some, such as our Red Leaf Black, the Oolong Black or Golden Tip Honey Black, nobody else knows how to produce.
+He went to many other tea producing places including Japan, Taiwan and Fujian to learn the local traditions of making tea in these regions and knows the traditions, techniques and trade secrets of many of the best teas in the world.

 Now he is mostly working with one EU organic certified farm in Pu'er city, where all the teas offered in our shop therefore stem from.